kubo/plthook/README.md

 | FreeBSD i386 and x86_64 except i386 program on x86_64 OS | plthook_elf.c |

 *1 These are tested on [QEMU][], which version must be 2.2 or later, user-mode emulation.

-IMO, unix-like platforms except AIX and HP-UX pa-risc(32bit) could be supported by `plthook_elf.c` with small modification as long as the object file format is [ELF][].

 [QEMU]: http://www.qemu.org/
 [ELF]: https://en.wikipedia.org/wiki/Executable_and_Linkable_Format